 The definition has already been litigated and adopted by the CPUC.

-The definition is already in use by all four IOUs.
+The definition is already in use by all four IOUs in their tariffs.

 Opposition to Proposal 4A

 Multiple participants, including both IOUs and implementers, strongly opposed Proposal 4A, and expressed concern that the Proposal 4A criteria, especially the energy levels, are too limiting to support the intent of Task 4 to create a pathway for increased energy efficiency activity for small customers who otherwise cannot participate in the programs.
 They noted that the Proposal 4A criteria are too limiting to justify the administrative costs of any EE projects and, therefore, would result in zero added participation.